xtreme1-io/xtreme1/README.md

 docker compose down -v
 ```

 Docker compose will pull all service images from Docker Hub, including basic services `mysql`, `redis`, `minio`, and application services `backend`, `frontend`.
-You can find the username, password, hot binding port to access MySQL, Redis and MinIO in `docker-compose.yml`.
+You can find the username, password, hot binding port to access MySQL, Redis and MinIO in `docker-compose.yml`, for example you can access MinIO console at `http://localhost:8194`.
 We use Docker volume to save data, so you won't lose any data between container recreating.

-### Enable model service
+### Start model services

-**Make sure you have installed the [NVIDIA driver](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) and Docker engine for your Linux distribution**.

-**Note that you do not need to install the CUDA Toolkit on the host system, but the NVIDIA driver needs to be installed**.

-For instructions on getting started with the NVIDIA Container Toolkit, refer to the [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

 ```bash
 # You need to explicitly specify model profile to start model services.
 docker compose --profile model up
 ```

+> Make sure you have installed [NVIDIA Driver](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
+But you do not need to install the CUDA Toolkit, as it already contained in the model image.

 ## Build Xtreme1 from source code